kiritoqa/org.caribank/README.md

 # org.caribank
-I writed a some tests for a website https://www.caribank.org/
+I wrote a some tests for a website https://www.caribank.org/